-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION stewardship plan is revoked or terminated, the trustee or escrow agent to accept carpet stewardship assessment payments directly from manufacturers and to make payments from the trust fund or escrow account as CalRecycle directs, in writing, to implement the most recently approved carpet stewardship plan.
-The bill would authorize CalRecycle, if a new carpet stewardship plan has not been approved within one year after termination or revocation, to make modifications to the previously approved plan, as it deems necessary, and continue to direct payments from the trust fund or escrow account to implement the modified plan.
-This bill would instead authorize CalRecycle to administratively impose civil penalties on any person who is in violation of any provision of the carpet stewardship laws, of up to \$10,000 per day.
-AB 753 Eduardo Garcia Amended April 11, 2019.
-Assembly Committee on Transportation.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION stewardship plan is revoked or terminated, the trustee or escrow agent to accept carpet stewardship assessment payments directly from manufacturers and to make payments from the trust fund or escrow account as the CalRecycle directs to implement the most recently approved carpet stewardship plan.
+The bill would authorize CalRecycle, if a new carpet stewardship plan has not been approved within one year after termination or revocation, to make modifications to the previously approved plan and continue to direct payments from the trust fund or escrow account to implement the modified plan.
+This bill would repeal certain provisions relating to the carpet stewardship assessment and would replace the assessment with differential assessments that take into account the financial burden that a particular carpet material has on the stewardship program, and the amount of postconsumer recycled content contained in a particular carpet.
+(2) This bill would repeal the prohibition on the total amount of the administrative fees to be paid to CalRecycle.
+(3) This bill would increase the former penalty amount to \$5,000 per day.
+(4) This bill would also make conforming changes and repeal obsolete provisions.
+Committee on June 4, 2019.
+Letter of Support and Amend sent to Assembly Committee on Appropriations on May 15, 2019.
+Letter of Support and Amend sent to Assembly Committee on Natural Resources on April 18, 2019.
+AB 753 Eduardo Garcia Amended May 20, 2019.
+Senate Committee on Transportation & Committee on Environmental Quality.
 Existing Law: The California Alternative and Renewable Fuel, Vehicle Technology, Clean Air, and Carbon Reduction Act of 2007, which includes the Alternative and Renewable Fuel and Vehicle Technology Program, is administered by the State Energy Resources Conservation and Development Commission (CEC), and the Air Quality Improvement Program, administered by the State Air Resources Board (ARB).
 Existing law requires the Alternative and Renewable Fuel and Vehicle Technology Program to provide funding measures to certain entities to develop and deploy innovative technologies that transform California's fuel and vehicle types to help attain the state's climate change policies.
 Existing law requires CEC to give preference to those projects that maximize the goals of the program.
-Proposed Law: This bill would require CEC to make available of the moneys available for allocation as part of the Alternative and Renewable Fuel and Vehicle Technology Program specified percentages for projects to produce alternative and renewable low-carbon fuels in the state; projects to develop stand-alone alternative and renewable fuel infrastructure, fueling stations, and equipment; and the research, development, and production of innovative and emerging fuels.
-This bill, beginning in the 2019â□"20 fiscal year, would require the state ARB to allocate from the annual moneys appropriated in the annual Budget to state ARB for low-carbon transportation investments specified percentages for the purposes of the production of fuels, fueling infrastructure, and the research, development, and production of innovative and emerging fuels.
-AB 755 Holden Introduced February 19, 2019.
-Existing Law: The California Tire Recycling Act, until January 1, 2024, requires a person who purchases a new tire to pay a California tire fee of \$1.75 per tire, for deposit, except for 1.5% retained by retailers and as provided below, in the California Tire Recycling
+Proposed Law: This bill would require CEC to make available of the moneys available for allocation as part of the Alternative and Renewable Fuel and Vehicle Technology Program the state and to research, develop, produce, and deploy innovative and emerging fuels.
+AB 755 Holden Amended May 16, 2019.
+Existing Law: The California Tire Recycling Act, until January 1, 2024, requires a person who purchases a new tire to pay a California tire fee of \$1.75 per tire, for deposit, except for 1.5% retained by retailers and as provided below, in the California Tire Recycling Management Fund